 Investors in non-traditional fund address San Diego’s housing crisis

 (San Diego)—May 16, 2019—Today, Mission Driven Finance announces that investors have contributed more than $1 million to a revolutionary fund that will support the construction of affordable homes for low-income families.
-Investors concerned about the region’s housing crisis contributed to Mission Driven Finance’s Homebuilding Investment Fund in order to accelerate San Diego Habitat for Humanity’s construction in Logan Heights, El Cajon, National City, and Encinitas.
+Investors concerned about the region’s housing crisis contributed to Mission Driven Finance’s homebuilding investment strategy in order to accelerate San Diego Habitat for Humanity’s construction in Logan Heights, El Cajon, National City, and Encinitas.
 The fund is targeted to close at $2 million in June 2019.

-In 2018, Mission Driven Finance launched the Homebuilding Investment Fund to connect socially conscious investors with a meaningful way to address the region’s housing crisis.
+In 2018, Mission Driven Finance launched the fund to connect socially conscious investors with a meaningful way to address the region’s housing crisis.
 Unlike traditional investment firms, Mission Driven Finance develops opportunities for enterprises doing good to access the capital they need to create a positive impact in their communities.
 Investors with the firm measure return in both financial gain and community benefit—such as this much-needed housing for families struggling to make ends meet.

-“Mission Driven Finance’s Homebuilding Investment Fund provides our donors a way to make a tangible impact on the affordable housing crisis in San Diego.
+“Mission Driven Finance’s strategy to build affordable homes provides our donors a way to make a tangible impact on the affordable housing crisis in San Diego.
 And Jewish Community Foundation donors are making this impact in a relatively new way – by investing, rather than through charity.
 Capital will return to donors’ funds at Jewish Community Foundation and they can choose to reinvest it for more good or to grant it to a charity of their choice at that time.
 To offer our donors a way to effectively invest in their community and support Habitat for Humanity’s proven model brings us great satisfaction.”

-Beth Sirull, President and CEO of Jewish Community Foundation of San Diego
+—Beth Sirull, President and CEO, Jewish Community Foundation of San Diego

 “For over 30 years we’ve been building and selling homes to help families thrive.
 Working with Mission Driven Finance was the first time someone reimagined a financial structure to make sweeping local impact with us.
 Their support not only meets our current needs but positions us for future growth.”

-Lori Holt Pfeiler, President and CEO of San Diego Habitat for Humanity
+—Lori Holt Pfeiler, President and CEO, San Diego Habitat for Humanity

-Brian Zumbano, Vice President of Development at The San Diego Foundation
+— Brian Zumbano, Vice President of Development, The San Diego Foundation

-To learn more about investing in the fund, contact Heather Marie Burke, director of investor relations, at [email protected] or 858-880-0252×705
+To learn more about our efforts in affordable housing, contact Heather Marie Burke, director of investor relations, at [email protected] or 858-880-0252×705